 What an MA in Translation Doesn’t Teach You:

-- How to write an email to prospective clients (in English and Japanese).
+- Write an email to prospective clients (in English and Japanese).

-- How to write a translator’s resume (which is different from regular resume).
+- Write a translator’s resume (which is different from regular resume).

 Basically, an MA in Translation won’t teach you how to make money out of translation.